 A special event permit shall terminate at the end of the special event as indicated on the permit application and may not be extended without the express written consent of the Borough Secretary, or designee.

 In the event the civic special event operator fails to fully and completely comply with the provisions as may be established by the Borough of Chambersburg, or is convicted of any unlawful activities as defined by this Code, the Borough Secretary shall have the right to immediately revoke said permit and may enforce a prohibition on reissuance to the same civic special event operator for a period of 36 months.

-Any person who shall violate any provision of this article or who shall refuse any of the necessary inspections by Borough officials shall, upon conviction thereof, be sentenced to pay a fine of not more than $300 and costs of prosecution and, in default of payment of such fine and costs, to imprisonment for not more than 30 days, provided each day that a violation is permitted to continue shall constitute a separate offense.
+Any person or entity who shall violate any provision of this chapter shall, upon conviction in a summary proceeding, be sentenced to pay a fine of not less than $100 nor more than $1,000 plus costs of prosecution and in default of payment of the same, to undergo imprisonment for not more than 30 days.